Kodeworks/rust-nannou-workshop/part1/README.md

 cargo run --bin hello
 ```

-You should see someting like this printed in the terminal window:
+You should see something like this printed in the terminal window:
 ```
 [eirik@kodeworks rust-nannou-workshop]$ cargo run --bin hello
     Finished dev [unoptimized + debuginfo] target(s) in 0.19s